 Complex yeast nutrients

-medium-chain fatty acids that are toxic to yeast, helping prevent alcohol toxicity and yeast stress that would lead to undesirable aroma and flavor development.
-They also provide
+- Absorb medium-chain fatty acids that are toxic to yeast, helping prevent alcohol toxicity and yeast stress.

-nucleation sites that help keep the yeast in suspension throughout
+- Provide nucleation sites, helping keep the yeast in suspension throughout fermentation.